TrustlyInc/trustly-react-native-example/README.md

 ### 1.2 Setup

 - Copy the `env.example.js` file to a new `env.js` file and fill out your environment variables.
+- (Optional) Edit the payload information in the `establishData.js` file.

 ### 1.3 Running